ServiceStack/PocoDynamo/README.md

 To support different coding styles, readability/dependency preferences and levels of data model reuse, PocoDynamo enables a wide array of options for specifying a table's Hash and Range Keys, in the following order or precedence:

+**Note: Hash and Range keys cannot be read-only calculated properties.

 ### Specifying a Hash Key

 Using the AWSSDK's `[DynamoDBHashKey]` attribute: